frypatch/The-Price-of-Remembering/book/CHAPTER_06.md

 “What’s it made of?” she asked, her voice full of longing.

-“Goose feathers and whispers stolen from summer clouds,” I said, my face as solemn as hers.
+“Goose feathers and whispers from summer clouds,” I said.
+My voice held all the seriousness the moment deserved.

-She giggled, the sound like bells in the quiet air.
-“Goose feathers are scratchy.
-How thoughtful of you to use clouds instead.”
+She laughed, bright and light, a chime caught in the open air.
+“Goose feathers alone are cruel.
+How thoughtful, to soften them with the kindness of clouds.”

-“And what did *you* bring me?”
+“And what did you bring me?”
 I asked, invoking our ritual.

 Auri’s sly grin returned.
 She reached into her pocket with great deliberation and pulled out a small, weathered book.
 It was plain but old, its edges browned and its cover faintly embossed with swirls, like frost curling over the surface of glass.